supershaneski/openai-api-function-call-sample/README.md

     `Today is ${today}`
 ```

-Here, we just listed the available tools/functions and when should they be invoked.
-Plus additional instructions how to handle some function and other general instructions.
-Since we are dealing with events, we need to append the current date.
+Here, we have enumerated the available tools/functions and provided guidelines on when they should be invoked.
+We have also included additional instructions on how to manage certain functions and other general directives.
+Given that we’re dealing with events, it’s necessary to append the current date.

 ## Functions/Tools